So What is Speech Team?

 ALSO

-Feel free to check out the new student handout from this year - it has descriptions and pictures of various Speech Team events and facts.
+Feel free to check out the student handout - it has descriptions and pictures of various Speech Team events and facts.

 OVERVIEW